 I wish the eggplant came from our garden, but after three years of fighting pests that devour the plants, we finally decided that eggplant just wasn’t a good fit for our garden.
 Fortunately our homegrown garlic and parsley do add some good flavor to the dish.
 I hope you’ll join us for the third anniversary of Grow Your Own this month!
-Posts are due on August 31 and should be sent to me at andreasrecipesgyo AT gmail DOT com.
+Posts are due on August 31 and should be sent to me via the contact form.
 You can find more information at the Grow Your Own page.

-1. Pierce the eggplant in a few places, then grill the whole eggplant for about 30 to 40 minutes over medium hot coals, turning about every 7 minutes.
+- Pierce the eggplant in a few places, then grill the whole eggplant for about 30 to 40 minutes over medium hot coals, turning about every 7 minutes.
+(Instead of grilling, you can roast the eggplant in a 400° F/220° C oven.)
 Peel the skin off while it's still hot and remove the stem end, then rough chop the flesh.
 Place it in a colander and drain out the liquid.